 As part of your website, I highly encourage you to start a blog, even if you’re only posting occasionally.
 This will serve a number of purposes early on in your campaign:

 You’ll also want to claim as many social media profiles as possible, and start fleshing them out.
 Social media is going to be integral to your success, so starting your fundraising efforts with a few hundred (or ideally, a few thousand) followers can give you a huge leg-up.
-For help planning and launching a social media marketing campaign, grab my eBook, The Definitive Guide to Social Media Marketing.

 In a nutshell, you’ll need to start by making sure your profile is filled out thoroughly on every social platform—give users detailed information about who you are, what your product is, and when you expect to start raising funds.
 From there, post often—daily at a minimum—and syndicate your blog posts right when they’re published.
 Engage with new people, participate in conversations, and respond to your commenters, and eventually you’ll start attracting an initial audience.